 Video length: 19 minutes

-Each person who lived during the Holocaust had a unique experience and the context they were in mattered.
 There is no “one” Holocaust story, but millions of unique experiences.
-Learning about these experiences helps us understand the complexity of the Holocaust and the impact that war and the Holocaust had on so many lives.
-This video can be used in a classroom with students.
+Learning about these experiences helps students understand the complexity of the Holocaust and the impact that war and the Holocaust had on so many lives.
+This video is appropriate for classroom use.

 Video length: 29 minutes